dmartincc/sensors/README.md

-# High Out Degree Twitter Users as Sensors to Detect Early Warnings of Influenza at Scale
+# Social Media Sensors to Detect Early Warnings of Influenza at Scale

-Dear reviewer,

-If you are here, it's beacause you read our article _High Out Degree Twitter Users as Sensors to Detect Early Warnings of Influenza at Scale_.

-Thanks for taking the time and we hope to help you on your work with this documentation.

-In this repository you can find the following artefacts to understand and reproduce our work:
+This repository contains the code and aggregated data to reproduce some sofware arfacts and figures of Martín-Corral et al. "Social Media Sensors to Detect Early Warnings of Influenza at Scale".

 1. First person ili-related mentions classifier (folder: 01_nlp)